 From there, expand into other odd-note groupings, such as 5s & 7s, and new polyrhythms such as 3 against 4, or 5 against 4.
 You’ll get a ton of new ideas and inspiration from these concepts.

-A basic understanding of rudiments will help expand your percussive vocabulary and add some spice to your fills.
-Rudiments also improve hand coordination, smoothness and speed, requirements of a legendary drum fill.
 Start the rudiment on the snare drum and then expand it as many different ways as possible.
 Play simple ¼ note and ⅛ note rhythms and work on embellishing them with doubles, flams, ruffs, etc....

 For example, if you really like to play the 6-stroke roll OR a paradiddle as a drum fill then combine them to hear what it would sound like to play a 6-stroke roll AND a paradiddle in sequence.
 Try playing on of them with 8th notes and then the other one with 16th notes, and then switch them around.
 Be creative and methodical if you want to find the best drum fill for a particular rudimental combination.